kevinleet/elephantsql-tutorial/README.md

 - pipenv shell
 - pipenv install psycopg2-binary

-2. Locate the DATABASES settings in your Django project's settings.py file.
+3. Locate the DATABASES settings in your Django project's settings.py file.
 It should look something like this:

 ![database_original](https://github.com/kevinleet/elephantsql-tutorial/blob/main/images/databases1.png?raw=true)

-3. Replace the current settings with the ElephantSQL instance details you obtained earlier.
+4. Replace the current settings with the ElephantSQL instance details you obtained earlier.
 It should look similar to this:

 ![database_new](https://github.com/kevinleet/elephantsql-tutorial/blob/main/images/databases2.png?raw=true)

-4. Save the 'settings.py' file.
+5. Save the 'settings.py' file.

+## Apply Database Migrations

+1. With the successful connection to the remote ElephantSQL instance, you can proceed to apply any pending database migrations to create the necessary tables and schema.

+2. Run the following command to apply the migrations: 'python3 manage.py migrate'

+3. Django will now create the required tables and set up your remote PostgreSQL database.

+Congratulations!
+Your Django application is now connected to the remote ElephantSQL instance.
+You can start building your web application, and all data will be stored and retrieved from the PostgreSQL database hosted on ElephantSQL.
+Remember to keep your database credentials secure and avoid exposing them in public repositories or code snippets.